MDT - Reporting Racist Incidents

 Individual and Annual Return, Racist Incident Reporting and Recording System (IRIS)

 Racial incident reporting was one of the key recommendations of the Stephen Lawrence Enquiry report.
-Telford & Wrekin local authority gathers information on racist incidents in schools via the secure Individual and Annual Return, Racist Incident Reporting and Recording System (IRIS) website.
-Schools are encouraged to report incidents as and when they occur and to submit an annual return.
-Schools outside the Telford & Wrekin ICT network can use the reporting form and the annual return form.
+Telford & Wrekin local authority recommends schools record their own incidents via the secure Individual and Annual Return, Racist Incident Reporting and Recording System (IRIS) website.
+This also ensures they are meeting the requirements of 'Keeping Children Safe in Education' 2024.

 The reporting of racist incidents helps schools: